jduimovich/app-studio-default-pipelines/README.md

 The repository demonstrates three options

 1. Using gitops to install pipelines in a namespace.
-2. Manually installing piplines using oc apply
+2. Manually installing pipelines using oc apply
 3. Manually configuring a pipeline environment to support policy and restrictions

 To run these examples, you need to install Openshift Pipelines, Openshift Gitops and Gatekeeper Operator from the console.